vyavasthita/mail-integration/README.md

 <p align="right">(<a href="#readme-top">Back To Top</a>)</p>

 ## Design Goals
+### Multiple build environments
+An application should support multiple build environments which should be completely independent to each other.

+I have added support for multiple build environments.
+- development
+- qa
+- production

+We can switch between multiple environment just by exporting an environment variable.
+It's so easy.

+e.g.
+  export BUILD_ENV development
+  or
+  export BUILD_ENV qa
+  or
+  export BUILD_ENV production

 ### Independent Components
 Application should be divided into multiple small components which do one particular task.
 This application is divided into few small components.